How to Send Mass DMs on Twitter Safely in 2026

 - Legitimate outreach: Personalized messages, gradual scaling, authentic engagement patterns

-When you learn how to send bulk DMs on Twitter correctly, you're essentially teaching the algorithm that your messages are valuable.
+When you learn how to send bulk DMs on Twitter correctly, you are essentially teaching the algorithm that your messages are valuable.
 This means:

 - Building account reputation before scaling